charisoudis/gans-thesis/README.md

 - [x] Add ability to attach personal Google Drive for experiments continuation
 - [x] Add Perceptual Path Length (PPL) as a regularizer/loss/metric in StyleGAN's Generator
-- [ ] Re-implement StyleGAN to mimic the exact architectures presented in Karras et al. (both configurations, "A" and " B")
+- [x] Re-implement StyleGAN to mimic the exact architectures presented in Karras et al.
 - [ ] Re-train StyleGAN for at least 320 epochs on DeepFashion's Image Synthesis Benchmark dataset
 - [ ] Train an Inception model on fashion image dataset(s) and re-evaluate generative metrics based on embeddings of that classifier (instead of the one used now which was trained on ImageNET)